bowtiedbluefin/morpheus-STT/readme.md

 - **Integrated Diarization**: Built-in speaker identification
 - **Faster Processing**: Optimized for speed and efficiency

-## 🎙️ Advanced Speaker Diarization
+## Advanced Speaker Diarization

 ### Features
-- **State-of-the-art Accuracy**: 95%+ speaker identification accuracy with 94.9% timeline consistency
+- Speaker identification with confidence scoring
-- **GPU Accelerated**: 10-50x faster processing with CUDA optimization and memory management
+- GPU acceleration for faster processing
-- **Advanced Optimization**: 6-layer processing stack for maximum quality and reliability
+- Configurable parameters for clustering and validation
-- **Enterprise Ready**: Comprehensive error handling, cuDNN conflict resolution, and production monitoring
+- Production-ready with error handling and monitoring
-- **Configurable Parameters**: Fine-tune clustering, confidence, and validation thresholds for your use case
-- **Real-time Processing**: Optimized for production workloads with concurrent request handling

 ### Quick Start with Diarization